-The potential benefits associated with ReActiv8 include:
+The potential benefits associated with ReActiv8 restorative neurostimulation include:

-- Reduction in severity of low back pain; - Improvement in the ability to handle regular daily activities (reduction of disability); and - Improvement in quality of life. - A summary of the two-year clinical results from the ReActiv8-B trial can be found in the ReActiv8 Clinical Two-Year Data Summary.
+- Reduction in low back pain;

+- Improvement in the ability to handle regular daily activities (reduction of disability and restoration of function); and

+- Improvement in quality of life.

+A summary of the results from clinical trials can be found in the ReActiv8 Clinical Summary.